deveshm/connormcgarr.github.io/_posts/2020-08-23-examining-xfg.md

 ---
-title: "Exploit Development: Between a Rock and a (Xtended-Flow) Guard Place: Examining XFG"
+title: "Exploit Development: Between a Rock and a (Xtended Flow) Guard Place: Examining XFG"
 date:  2020-08-23
 tags: [posts]
 excerpt: "Taking a look at Microsoft's new forward-edge CFI solution: Xtended Flow Guard"